pam_flux(8)

 See EXAMPLES for a complete stack configuration.

-Session management depends on the flux-pam prolog and housekeeping scripts to manage the user@$UID.service lifecycle and user slice properties.
-See flux-config-pam(5).
+Session management requires the flux-pam prolog and housekeeping scripts (see flux-config-pam(5)).

 OPTIONS